-Hazelcast can configure WAN replication on a per Map basis.
-Imagine you have different distributed maps, however only one map should be replicated to a target cluster.
-To achieve this, configure map to be replicated by adding the wan-replication-ref element in the map configuration as shown below.
+Imagine you have different distributed maps, however only one of those maps should be replicated to a target cluster.
+To achieve this, configure the map that you want replicated by adding the wan-replication-ref element in the map configuration as shown below.